 They are hand made, from thick cow hide, and incorporate a length leather strap, and metal buckle harvested from military equipment kit, and incorporated into the shoe's construction.

-Left - Seen hanging on the wall, of the bookmakers’ workshop (discussed below) a pair of Imperial Army WW1-wartime white canvas boots.
+Above - Seen hanging on the wall, of the bookmakers’ workshop (discussed below) a pair of Imperial Army WW1-wartime white canvas boots.
 Issued to both officers and soldiers in the Palestine campaign, this was a local adaptation to overcome leather shortages as well as the problems of heat and dry climate conditions destroying leather goods.

 Below - The complete picture.
 Note how complete boots are hung on the wall so that the Imperial Army supply officers can approve the completed boots for acceptance, as well the workers can compare these to the ones they are making.